• Home

 Chateau Frontenac (PS: I just checked in here.
 Whoot!)

-6) Visit the Fairmont Chateau Frontenac hotel
+6) Visit the Fairmont Chateau Frontenac Hotel

-The Chateau Frontenac, complete with towers, turrets and picturesque copper roof, is now operated by the luxury Fairmont brand.
 Originally, however, it was one of a series of elite hotels built by the Canadian Pacific Railway across Canada to promote tourism to the well-heeled traveller.

 Where to eat in Quebec City, Bistro le Sam Chateau Frontenac